yaranpang/Week1_Test/ReadMe.md

 <br />

 2. **What is the approximate indexing time for a new image given a base set of 500,000 images?
 Does this time increase linearly?**
+Not able to do experiment on this but from understanding the way system works, the priority is given to large size image file.
+Performance is auto scaled if more resouce is needed to process large amount of image files.
 <br />

 3. **Which are the mandatory fields of uploading images for furniture domain?
 What about fashion domain?**
-    Image name image url and category(did not find difference from metadata definition)
+    Image Id(im_id), image url(im_url) and category(did not find difference from metadata definition).
+Category field is discarded with increasing accuracy of algorithm.
+Features extracted from image are more accurate to define image compare to previous version.

 <br />